-- · Academic Advising CT

-- Educational Leadership EDS District Level Superintendent \

-- Graduate Certificate for District Level Administrators in Urban Settings\

-- Educational Technology for Learning MSED

-- · Teaching, Learning and Curriculum MSED
+- · Academic Advising CT - Educational Leadership EDS District Level Superintendent \ - Graduate Certificate for District Level Administrators in Urban Settings\ - Teaching, Learning and Curriculum MSED -Educational Technology Track - Teaching English Learners Graduate Certificate - Study Abroad Programs

 Professional Education

 Professional Education

 The professional education component is a carefully articulated program of study where courses are taken in blocks and in a prescribed order.
 The professional education courses that are part of the IU Indianapolis Teacher Education Programs are tied closely to specific professional development school (PDS) sites in Marion County.
 These are schools that have entered into a special partnership with the School of Education.
 Some of the formal course work as well as all of the field experiences that accompany this course work are conducted at the PDS sites.
 Students also have the option to student teach at these PDS sites.